'I told my daughter, don't leave': Filipina's body arrives home

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-Philippines (CNN)Joanna Demafelis's body arrived home from Kuwait in a coffin Friday, four years after she left the Philippines to work as a maid, and days after her corpse was found stuffed in a freezer, allegedly by her employers.
+Iloilo, Philippines (CNN)Joanna Demafelis's body arrived home from Kuwait in a coffin Friday, four years after she left the Philippines to work as a maid, and days after her corpse was found stuffed in a freezer, allegedly by her employers.

 Joanna's sister Jessica sobbed as she clutched the casket soon after it arrived in the Philippines capital Manila, a devastating end to months of uncertainty over the fate of the 29-year-old domestic worker.